 Robotics, 3D printers, engineering supplies – all these items cost money.
 Unless your school is well-endowed, you might find yourself looking for funding opportunities elsewhere.
+Especially now in the wake of COVID-19, resources are being shifted to support distance learning so finding outside sources of funding can be critical.

 Typically, your department of education has a grant resource site.
 States receive funding from their annual budget and some opportunities require an application.
 You’ll find that many states have specific grants available for funding STEM and it’s a great place to start!